bbauska/W3Cx-3of5/README.md

 <li>Enhanced HTML5 video players that use the &lt;video&gt;, &lt;source&gt; and &lt;track&gt; elements under the hood.
 They also provide many extra features, including support for subtitle/caption formats other than WebVTT (by converting on the fly).</li>
 </ul>

-We do not claim that these are the best tools, so feel free to share your discoveries in the discussion forum!
+<p>We do not claim that these are the best tools, so feel free to share your discoveries in the discussion forum!</p>

 <h3 id="ch2-3-7">2.3.7 The &lt;track&gt; JavaScript API</h3>